SoC Optimization

 Qualcomm doesn’t have an established Phone brand like Apple.

-They simply leaked their SoCs specs to software developers for free.
+They simply leaked their SoC specs to software developers for free.
 Sometimes, they even pay game developers to make their software run better on Snapdragon.

-Because of the free and open nature of Snapdragon SoCs, lots of software developers find it easy building, coding or modding apps for Snapdragon SoCs.
+Because of the free and open nature of Snapdragon SoCs, lots of software developers find it easy to build, code, or modding apps for Snapdragon SoCs.

 SoC Optimization showing NBA 2k running on phone A but not on phone B